DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps

 \subsection{Dendrogram Tree Construction}

 To create groups of images for hierarchical exploration, we use the well-known hierarchical agglomerative clustering algorithm~\cite{murtagh1983survey}.
-Unlike flat clustering algorithms (e.g., k-means), hierarchical clustering algorithms create hierarchically nested clusters without requiring a parameter $k$ for the number of clusters.
-Users can specify $k$ afterwards, whereas a flat clustering algorithm would need to recompute a new structure using the entire dataset for each users' new request for $k$.

-High-dimensional representations of images are used as input to the clustering algorithm.
-We used high-dimensional embedding from one of the last fully-connected layers of trained deep learning models, although it is also possible to use embeddings from pre-trained models or raw image pixels.
+The clustering algorithm takes as input high-dimensional representations of images.
+There are several ways to obtain such representations, such as by extracting high-dimensional embeddings from pre-trained or fine-tuned models, low-dimensional encodings using Autoencoders, or raw image pixels~\cite{rauber2016visualizing, hohman2018visual, kahng2017activis, hinton2006reducing}.
+In our user study in \autoref{sec:user-study}, for the CIFAR-10 dataset, we extracted 1024 dimensional embedding vector representations from the second-to-last hidden (fully-connected) layer in pretrained ResNet50 models that we fine-tuned on CIFAR-10.

 Given this input, each image vector is initialized as its own cluster to start, then the most similar image clusters are merged together using Ward linkage with the Euclidean distance metric to form more balanced trees~\cite{murtagh1983survey}.
-The merging process repeats until the final two clusters merge into one cluster containing all the images in the dataset.
-The output of the algorithm forms a special tree structure, called \textit{dendrogram}, resembling a binary tree, with leaf nodes corresponding to data instances.
+The agglomerative merging process repeats until the final two clusters merge into one cluster containing all the images in the dataset.
+The output of the algorithm forms a special tree structure, called \textit{dendrogram}, with leaf nodes corresponding to data instances.